PS Karlsruhe Lions: History

 Basketball has been played at PSK in the southern Karlsruhe district of Weiherfeld-Dammerstock since 1961.
 In the following decades, the department celebrated numerous regional and national successes.
 In 2016, the PS Karlsruhe Lions had four men's teams and two women's teams registered for play.
 In addition, there were numerous youth teams from U10 to U18.
 Until 2016, there was a cooperation with BG Karlsruhe, which had emerged in 1993 from the basketball departments of PSK and its neighboring club, FC Südstern.
 Due to the promotion of the first men's team of the PS Karlsruhe Lions to the 2nd Bundesliga ProB, the cooperation was terminated in May 2016, as both teams competed in the same league in the 2016/17 season.
 The first Karlsruhe women's team played in the Regionalliga Südwest.

 The Lions consolidated their position in the ProA after earning promotion in 2017.

 In the 2018–19 season, the Lions reached the ProA playoffs for the first time, advancing to the semifinals before being eliminated by promotion contenders.

 During 2020–21, the club struggled to maintain consistency and finished outside the playoff places, instead emphasizing the development of young German talent.

 The 2021–22 season marked a return to form, as Karlsruhe qualified for the postseason before exiting in the quarterfinals.

 In 2022–23, the Lions finished mid-table and narrowly missed the playoffs, focusing on financial stability and building partnerships for long-term growth.

 On 7 April 2024, the Lions' Lachlan Dent set a ProA league record for 3-poniters made in a single game as he hit 10 in the game vs. Paderborn Baskets.

 In 2024, the Lions celebrated the greatest success in their club's history by winning the ProA championship and securing promotion to the Basketball Bundesliga (BBL) for the first time.
+However, the club was unable to obtain a license and thus stayed in the ProA.